pentaho/pentaho-scheduler-plugin/README.md

 4. The scheduler UI needs to me implemented in the plugin.
 5. Make sure the PDI scheduling endpoints still work.
 6. The file browse functionality is not showing the files.
+7. Fix the issue with loading more than one Plugin life cycle listeners.

 **To build the project, from the root folder, execute:**